This page will discuss containers and container images, as well as their use in operations and solution development.

 and multiple images will be pulled at the same time.

-When enabling parallel image pulls, please make sure the image service of your
+When enabling parallel image pulls, ensure that the image service of your container

 The kubelet never pulls multiple images in parallel on behalf of one Pod.
 For example,